A high-significance detection of primordial tidal torque imprints: Abstract

 \section{Abstract}

-\bfseries \boldmath Tidal torque theory (TTT) predicts that galaxy angular momenta are imprinted by the early tidal field acting on their proto-structures, which are preserved through cosmic evolution and provide the potentially most precise measurement of the early universe.
-We test this prediction using the gas component of central massive elliptical galaxies, whose angular momenta respond sensitively to external torques.
-By comparing the observed gas angular momentum vectors with those predicted from the primordial density field reconstructed by ELUCID for the nearby universe, we conclusively detect a strong direction correlation with a significance of about $7\sigma$.
-These results provide the first robust observational confirmation of TTT and open a new window for cosmological measurements of neutrino mass and other cosmological parameters.
+{Tidal-torque theory predicts that galaxy angular momenta are imprinted by the primordial tidal field acting on proto-structures and that they can retain information about the early Universe through cosmic evolution.
+Here we test this prediction by comparing observed galaxy angular momentum vectors with those predicted from the primordial density field reconstructed by ELUCID for the nearby Universe.
+Among the galaxy populations considered, the gas component of central massive elliptical galaxies provides the clearest signal, exhibiting a strong direction correlation at a significance of about $7\sigma$.
+These results provide a robust observational evidence for tidal-torque theory and open a window for cosmological measurements of neutrino mass and other cosmological parameters.}